Placer County Sustainability Plan (PCSP)

-Today, we are continuing our Placer County tradition by facing the issue of our changing climate head on.
-Some groups in our community may be more concerned about damage to our climate than others.
-No matter what your opinion is, we can all agree that health, safety, and economic opportunity for our loved ones is what matters most.
+Today, we are continuing our Placer County tradition by facing the issue of our changing climate head-on.
+While some groups in our community may be more concerned about damage to the climate than others, we can all agree that health, safety, and economic opportunity for our loved ones is what matters most.
 Through this challenge, we have an opportunity to create stronger communities in our County.

 This incredible increase in tree mortality led the Governor to proclaim a State of Emergency.
 Dry, dead trees can pose many hazards, especially in Placer County where over one-third of our land is National Forest area.
 Dead and dying trees can fall and burn more easily, creating potentially dangerous situations for our communities.

 As part of Placer County's commitment to a healthy, safe, and prosperous future for its residents, the county is preparing a Sustainability Plan.
 This Plan will:

 - identify key sources of greenhouse gas (GHG) emissions within the unincorporated county,

 - provide a strategy of goals, policies, actions, and projects to reduce GHG emissions and assist statewide goals, and